The results-driven It-girl straightener, the Dyson Corrale is set to be on everyone’s wish list

 After 15 years of straightening thick, curly coarse and overwhelmingly frizz-prone hair, no other styler has ever come close to achieving the same results.
 Sure it might not look as pretty on a dressing table as other straighteners on the market, but for the significantly reduced styling time, revived shine and long-lasting results, sacrificing aesthetics is a small price to pay.

-The £399 on the other hand is not such a small price.
-However, if you’re someone who uses straighteners on a regular basis, has an unruly mane to contend with or only has 10 minutes to get from the shower to the front door in the mornings, then parting with your money for the Corrale is one investment you won’t regret.
+The £399 on the other hand is not such a small price, so if you're after something a bit kinder to your credit card then we also love the GHD Platinum+ and the tech-forward T3 Lucea ID.
+However, if you’re someone who uses straighteners on a regular basis, has an unruly mane to contend with or only has 10 minutes to get from the shower to the front door in the mornings, then parting with your money for the Corrale is one move that you won’t regret.